megha1002240/centralized-cicd-jenkins-platform/README.md

 ## 📌 Overview

-This project showcases the implementation of a **centralized CI/CD system** using Jenkins that enables multiple applications to follow a unified and reusable pipeline approach.
+This project demonstrates the implementation of a **centralized CI/CD system** using Jenkins, enabling multiple applications to use a **shared and standardized pipeline framework**.

-Rather than having separate Jenkins setups for each team, a **single shared platform** is used to streamline the entire software delivery lifecycle — from code integration to deployment.
+Instead of maintaining separate Jenkins instances for each team, a **single centralized platform** is used to streamline the entire software delivery lifecycle — from code integration to deployment.

 ---

 ## 🎯 Purpose

-The aim of this solution is to:
+This solution is designed to:

-* Eliminate redundant CI/CD setups
+* Eliminate duplicate CI/CD infrastructure
-* Maintain consistent pipeline execution across projects
+* Ensure consistent pipeline execution across projects
 * Improve security and governance
-* Promote reusable and modular pipeline design
+* Enable reusable and modular pipeline design

 ---

-## 🧰 Tools & Technologies
+## 🧰 Technologies Used

 * Jenkins (Automation Server)
 * GitHub (Source Code Management)
-* AWS EC2 (Hosting Jenkins)
+* AWS EC2 (Jenkins Hosting)
 * Docker (Containerization)
 * Jenkins Shared Libraries

 ---

-## 🏗️ System Design
+## 🏗️ System Architecture

-Developers commit code to their repositories, which triggers Jenkins pipelines.
-These pipelines utilize a **shared library** to execute predefined stages and build containerized applications.
+Developers push code to GitHub repositories, which triggers Jenkins pipelines.
+These pipelines utilize a **shared library** to execute standardized stages and build containerized applications.

-### 🔄 Workflow:
+### 🔄 Workflow

 ```
 Developer → GitHub → Jenkins (EC2) → Shared Library → Agent Node
-→ Build → Test → Security Check → Deploy → Docker Image
+→ Build → Test → Scan → Deploy → Docker Image
 ```

 ---

 ## 📊 Architecture Diagram

-📸 Add your diagram here:
+📸 Location:

 ```
 docs/architecture-diagram.png